 Note: if you do not have exactly that code, change it to get it in the same way!

 After that, the following window will appear.
-Here we have to write our credentials.
-These credentials correspond to the user we created in the Oracle Database Express Edition 11g program:
+Here we have to write our credentials and these credentials correspond to the user we created in the Oracle Database Express Edition 11g program:

 These are the data we introduced in: